Bond7736/bond7736.github.io/self-assesment.md

 ---
 layout: default
 title: Self-Assesment
+description: "When entering the field as a professional, analyzing one's strengths is critical.\
+This assesment does exactly that alongside the introduction of my technical capstone."
 ---

-# My Professional Self-Assesment

-When entering the field as a professional, analyzing one's strengths is critical.\
-This assesment does exactly that alongside the introduction of my technical capstone.
+# Professional Self-Assessment: The Culmination of My Work in the SNHU Computer Science Program

 ---

-## Professional Self-Assessment: The Culmination of My Work in the SNHU Computer Science Program

 My name is Adia Bond, and this introduction serves as a brief cumulative look at key competencies I’ve achieved throughout my journey at SNHU.
 My pursuit of a career as a Data Analyst will be based on the foundation outlined below, alongside my continued self-documented education.
 Before concluding, I’ll introduce the central artifact demonstrating my work as a graduating senior.